Slowly Down The Ganges

-India had exerted an ancestral pull on Dad his whole life but he’d never managed to actually go there.
+India had exerted an ancestral pull on my dad his whole life but he’d never managed to actually go there.
 Therefore, when we kids provided the funds as a wedding anniversary present one year, he started his ‘India folder’ and began planning.

 The folder grew with information about areas to go, places to stay, things to see, things to eat and more.
 After all, everything had to be perfect for the trip of a lifetime.

-Procrastination is a very human characteristic and it’s often the things that matter the most to us that we put off the longest.
-You can spend too much time circling around big things rather than heading straight towards them because the possibility of failure or an imperfect outcome can be scary.
-The prospect of travel in India was pretty big and scary for someone of Dad’s age and maybe that’s why it was always something for ‘next year’, after a bit more research.
+Procrastination is the most human of characteristics and it’s often the things that matter the most that we put off the longest.
+We can spend a lot of time going in circles around the big things rather than straight towards them because we’re so invested in the outcome, and that can be scary.
+India was certainly big and scary for someone of my dad’s age and maybe that’s why it was always something for ‘next year’, after a bit more research.

-But sometimes, if you wait too long, one day the opportunity is gone.
+But sometimes, when you wait too long, the opportunity is one day gone.

-In GTD – the Getting Things Done methodology – we make lists into hugely helpful things, but lists can be unhelpful, too, if they are not genuinely moving things forward towards your goals.
-The India folder was full of lists like that, lists of things that would eventually be valuable in India but which ultimately didn’t move Dad any closer to getting there.
+We talk a lot in GTD about lists being helpful things, but lists can be unhelpful, too, if they are not genuinely moving things forward towards your goals.
+Dad’s India folder was full of lists like that, lists of things that would eventually be of value once in India but which ultimately didn’t move him any closer to the place.

-As you reflect on the progress of projects in your own work and life, watch out for the ones that have been hanging around for too long.
-Are you still feeling energy and forward movement with them, or has your project become part of the landscape, something that you spent time doing things to but not actually moving forward?
+So, as you reflect and review each week, it’s worth watching out for projects that have occupied your lists for too long.
+As you engage with them, are you still feeling energy and forward movement, or has your project become part of the landscape, something that you spent time doing things to but not actually moving forward?